tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 </div>

+### Overview

+A typical zero-knowledge proof protocol involves at least two participants, called the _Verifier_ and the _Prover_.
+The _Verifier_ sends a challenge to the _Prover_ in the form of a computational problem.
+The _Prover_ has to solve the computational problem and, without revealing his solution, send _proof_ of his correct solution to the Verifier.

 ### Summary

-"_Introduction to zkSNARKs_" by Christian Reitwiessner, devcon three - Cancún - 2017-11-03.

-zkSNARKs are important in blockchains for at least two reasons.
-Firstly, blockchains are by nature not scalable, and thus benefit in that zkSNARKs allow a verifier to verify a given _proof_ of a computation without having to actually carry out the computation.
-Secondly, blockchains are public and need to be _trustless_ (as explained above), and it is the _zero-knowledge_ property of zkSNARKs as well as the possibility to put in place a so called _trusted setup_ that makes this _almost_ possible.
+zk-SNARKs are important in blockchains for at least two reasons.
+Firstly, blockchains are by nature not scalable, and thus benefit in that zk-SNARKs allow a verifier to verify a given _proof_ of a computation without having to actually carry out the computation.
+Secondly, blockchains are public and need to be _trustless_ (as explained above), and it is the _zero-knowledge_ property of zk-SNARKs as well as the possibility to put in place a so called _trusted setup_ that makes this _almost_ possible.

 He uses an example of a mini 4x4 Sudoku challenge as an example of a interactive zero-knowledge proof.
 And explains how